 - Extra costs depending on verifications: Verifying a phone number costs extra.
 There’s address verification too, which can quickly add up if you need full user profiling.

-Token of Trust – AML, KYC and Background Screening
+AML, KYC, and Background Screening

 Token of Trust aims to provide a turnkey solution to improve compliance relating to AML and KYC.
 It also doubles as a powerful identity verification tool and offers background screening information for manual reviews.